wenhuchen/HybridQA/README.md

 # HybridQA
 This repository contains the dataset and code for the paper [HybridQA: A Dataset of Multi-Hop Question Answeringover Tabular and Textual Data](https://arxiv.org/pdf/2004.07347.pdf), which is the first large-scale multi-hop question answering dataset on heterogeneous data including tabular and textual data.
-The whole dataset contains over 70K question-answer pairs based on 13,000 tables, each table is in average linked to 44 passages.
+The whole dataset contains over 70K question-answer pairs based on 13,000 tables, each table is in average linked to 44 passages, more details in https://hybridqa.github.io/.
 <p align="center">
 <img src="example.png" width="850">
 </p>